simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 However, it is possible that some previous members are unable to complete the invitation process (such as a lost/destroyed device).
 To ensure that the group can complete proposals, the Leader may then Kick any user that has not established a connection (except the Leader).

-TODO: What about a malicious invitee who establishes with everyone but the leader?

 TODO: Ideally, kicked members (or invitees that established connections with kicked members, who think they are part of the group) eventually learn that they are not in the group after all.

 #### Properties